Research & Analysis Associate

 - Provide research assistance, including drafting and editing Collaborative deliverables and responding to requests for data or fact-checking related to active efficiency.

-- Conduct research and draft content as requested by the Research & Analysis VP and Manager.
+- Conduct research and draft content as requested by the Research & Analysis SVP and Manager.

 General Research & Analysis

 - Conduct quantitative and qualitative analysis on federal energy efficiency legislation, policies and programs, including researching existing initiatives and scoping new proposals.

 - Respond to requests for data or fact-checking related to energy efficiency policies and proposals, including preparation of relevant graphs, tables, slides, and presentation materials.

 Contribute to the preparation of whitepapers, fact sheets, and digital content (blog posts, articles and other media pieces, etc.) in support of Alliance research efforts.

 - Read, digest, and report on dense research and policy documents originating from the Department of Energy and the National Laboratories.

 - Use statistical, economic, and data modeling techniques and tools to guide policy development and advocacy.

 - Provide support to the senior research and policy staff on projects and research initiatives as needed.